What happens if I miss my train?

 - Your connecting train or bus was delayed or cancelled

 - If you miss your train because your first/connecting train was late, then click here to find out what you need to do.

 - Your flight/ship was delayed or cancelled

-- If you have a train connection from an airport or cruise/ferry terminal (or a city close by) and you miss your train due to your due to a delay or cancellation, then this means that your tickets are unfortunately lost.
-Delayed or cancelled flights/ships are not covered in any rail operator’s compensation policy, so you will not be able to use the same tickets for a later train nor are you eligible for a refund.
+- If you have a train connection from an airport or cruise/ferry terminal (or a city close by) and you miss your train due to a delay or cancellation, then this means that your tickets are unfortunately lost.
+Delayed or cancelled flights/ships are not covered in any rail operator’s compensation policy, so you are not eligible for a refund.

 - If your tickets are not valid all day, the only solution is to cancel or exchange your tickets (if you have booked a refundable/exchangeable fare) before the train departs.
-Tickets are strictly not refundable after departure.
+Most tickets are strictly non-refundable after departure.

 - Click here to find out how you can cancel your tickets or consult your confirmation email.
 Please note that you are also able to cancel the tickets at any ticket counter at a station or by phone.

 - Tip: If you have taken out travel insurance, you may still be able to claim a refund with your insurance.

-If you are taking a connecting train from an airport or ferry terminal (or city close by) we do highly recommend booking a flexible and refundable fare.
-If you book this type of fare, then you do have the opportunity to cancel or exchange your ticket (before train departure) in the event of any delays.
+If you are taking a connecting train from an airport or ferry terminal (or city close by) we highly recommend booking a flexible and refundable fare.
+If you book this type of fare, then you have the opportunity to cancel or exchange your ticket (before train departure) in the event of any delays.
 To find out how to book this type of fare please click here.